dnmvisser/nagios-check-zonemaster/README.md

   https://github.com/zonemaster/zonemaster-cli.
 Recent Debian based distros have this packaged, so `sudo apt-get install zonemaster-cli` should be enough.
 This is true for Debian 10 or later, and Ubuntu 18.04 and later.
-* Python 3.6.
-Doing `sudo apt-get install python3-minimal` on Debian 10 or later,
+* Python 3.6 or newer.
-  and Ubuntu 18.04 and later should be sufficient.

 ### Examples